datreant/datreant/docs/bundles.rst

 Gathering Treants from the filesystem
 =====================================
 It can be tedious manually hunting for existing Treants throughout the filesystem.
-For this reason the :func:`~datreant.core.discover` function can do this work for us::
+For this reason the :func:`~datreant.discover` function can do this work for us::

     >>> b = dtr.discover('.')